 We never have enough time for testing, so let’s just write the test first.

-Test-Driven Development (TDD) is a philosophy and practice that recommends building and executing tests before implementing the code or a component of a system.
+Test-Driven Development (TDD) is a philosophy and practice that involves building and executing tests before implementing the code or a component of a system.
 By validating them against a series of agreed-to tests, TDD—an Agile Testing practice—improves system outcomes by assuring that the system implementation meets its requirements.
-TDD, along with Behavior-Driven Development (BDD), is part of the ‘test-first’ approach to Build Quality into development.
+TDD, along with Behavior-Driven Development (BDD), is part of the ‘test-first’ approach achieving Built-in Quality.
 Writing tests first creates a more balanced testing portfolio with many fast, automated development tests and fewer slow, manual, end-to-end tests.
 (See the Test-First section of the Team and Technical Agility article for more detail on the testing pyramid and a balanced testing portfolio.)

 Beck and others have defined a set of Extreme Programming (XP) practices under the umbrella label of TDD .
 Figure 1 illustrates the process: